Add first 6 ingredients to a roasting pan (approx. 18”x13”) and mix to combine.

 Season the spareribs with the salt evenly and on both sides.
 Place ribs over apple/onion mixture, cover tightly with aluminum foil and place in the preheated oven for 2 hours.

-While ribs are braising, warm the cider and sugar in a small sauce pan until the sugar is dissolved.
+While ribs are braising, make the glaze.
+First, warm the cider and sugar in a small sauce pan until the sugar is dissolved.
 When the sugar is dissolved, add the honey and mustard and mix to incorporate.
 Set this aside to cool and slightly thicken.

 After 2 hours, carefully remove the pan from the oven and uncover.
 Place the brats in the pan and arrange them around the ribs.